wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * He wants not a reform but a **revolution**.

+* My own crystal ball tells me that by then the Green **Revolution** will have run its course in Asia, Africa and Latin America.

 * The **revolution** is not in the form of the new system but in its relative incidence.

 * If one looks at the communes of China one will see that the **revolution** in China was directly related to land reform in that country.